MahirDhrubo/3D_Crossbar_Mapping/README.md

 ```

 Rows (Layers) per component, all at 512 columns: 2-bit Full Adder / 4-bit Ripple-Carry Adder / 4x4 Dot Prod. / MatVec Partial Prod. = 3; 4x4 MatVec = 6. `Gates = NOR + NOT + AND` and `Moves = COPY` from the output JSON's `operations_count`.

-`map_2d.py` does not run `mem3dmapper.mapping.validator` — its geometry and concurrent-scheduling checks are written for the 3D crossbar model and don't apply to a 2D mapping.